Azure/azure-sdk/releases/2020-05/python.md

 repository: azure/azure-sdk-for-python
 ---

-The Azure SDK team is pleased to make available the May 2020 client library GA release.
+The Azure SDK team is pleased to make available the {{ page.date | date: "%B %Y" }} client library GA release.

 This release includes the following: